 For those of us who, like, totally can’t seem to shake the non-words, here are some tools of the trade to, um, literally beef up the professional substance of your conversations or presentations:

-Define the Where & When.
+Define the where and when.
 Determine under what circumstances you tend to employ non-words.
 For most, use of “um” and “er” surfaces when we are nervous or under pressure.
 By identifying these trigger times, you’ll bring more awareness to your speech.

 Pause.
 Every time you feel the need to use a non-word, pause.
 It may feel awkward, but your audience will hardly notice.